Here we go, 800-282-2882, if you want to be on the program.

 So we're not going to be thrown under the bus.

-I mean, the easy thing for Priebus to do would be to just not just me, just throw any of these Todd Aiken, Murdoch, throw any of them over the bus.
+I mean, the easy thing for Priebus to do would be to just, not just me, just throw any of these, Todd Aiken, Murdoch, throw any of them over the bus.

 It'd be easy to do.

-Until finally they demand that Priebus just end the party.
+That's just going to make the Democrats demand even more until finally they demand that Priebus just end the party.

 Why don't you just do the right thing and just cancel the Republican Party?